How to open a bank account in Switzerland

 Go to Revolut

-If you’re looking for a CHF account to use while living in Switzerland, PostFinance can help with a CHF account that’s open to both residents and non-residents.
-It’s worth noting that non-residents will pay a 25 CHF/month fee, plus transaction fees which include international ATM fees and charges when you want to send money overseas.
+If you're looking for a CHF account to use while living in Switzerland, PostFinance can help with a CHF account that's open to both residents and non-residents.
+It's worth noting that non-residents will pay an additional 25 CHF/month fee, plus transaction fees which include international ATM fees and charges when you want to send money overseas.

 PostFinance CHF accounts also come with a debit card, online and mobile banking and some domestic fee free withdrawal options.